isildenizozturk/AdoNet_Delegate/README.md

 # AdoNet_Delegate

 ## Data Transfer Between WinForms using Delegate and
-performing insert, update, delete operations on Northwind database according to this data.
+Performing insert, update, delete operations on Northwind database according to this data.

 ## Screenshots of winforms designs